45th Launch Group

-The 45th Launch Group is a United States Air Force unit.
-It is assigned to the 45th Space Wing, stationed at Cape Canaveral Air Force Station, Florida.
+The 45th Launch Group was a United States Air Force unit.
+It was assigned to the 45th Space Wing, stationed at Cape Canaveral Air Force Station, Florida.

-Overview

-The 45th Launch Group participates in receipt, inspection, processing, test, and launch of all flight hardware to ensure the successful launch of satellites to support national and combatant commander requirements.
+The 45th Launch Group participated in receipt, inspection, processing, test, and launch of all flight hardware to ensure the successful launch of Department of Defense (DoD) satellites.
 The group contributes to mission success through seamless partnership with launch/satellite program offices.